lucasfth/ass-security-1/assignment-2/report.md

 ## Limitations

+I assumed that there are passive adversaries.
+If they where active the peers and hospital could end up with incorrect values.
+I also assumed that the peers would not be malicious, which would result in incorrect values as well.

 There is a problem with the hospital calculating the incorrect sum (though it rarely happens).
 I am not entirely sure where the issue stems from.
 But I know that I would have to module with the max somewhere I am not currently.